openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 > \
 > *Is it limiting?* No. While the Shining Shield is only useful when the wielder is targeted in melee, that situation is pretty common. \
 > \
-> **Final WL Modifier**: +4 \
+> **Final WL Modifier**: +4
 >
 > * * * * *
 >
+> **Assassin's Rifle** \
+> \
-> **Assassin's Rifle**: This weapon has the banes Blinded 5 and Persistent Damage 4.
+> This weapon has the banes Blinded 5 and Persistent Damage 4.
 However, they cannot be inflicted in the usual manner.
 Instead, whenever your target is off guard, unaware, or within melee range of one of your allies, you may automatically apply one of the banes if your attack roll exceeds the target's defense by 5 or more. \
 > \
 > *Is it common?* Not any more common than any item that can inflict banes in the usual manner. \
 > \